saboyle/LeavingCareWiki/Health.md

 ## Feeling bad?
 (Mental Health)
-If you feel you need help with something that happened to you, maybe you were hurt in some way while you were in care or before, or you feel sad, frightened, angry or just feel bad, these telephone numbers will enable you to speak to someone who wants to help:
+If you feel you need help with something that happened to you, maybe you were hurt in some way while you were in care or before, or you feel sad, frightened, angry or just feel bad, these links show phone numbers where people are waiting to help you:

 **Childline**  [https://www.childline.org.uk/get-support/contacting-childline/](https://www.childline.org.uk/get-support/contacting-childline/)